vassilvk/readthedocs-docker/README.md

 Removing the container will delete the container's volume with all the RTD data.
 Don't remove it unless you want to re-import your RTD projects from scratch.

 ### Persist the Volume
+If you need to be able to delete the container and still persist your project data, you can do so by mounting a host folder which contains a copy of the initial container volume.

 Once the container is run with the above run command, you can copy the volume to a well-known folder at your host.
-This will let you to bind the container's volume to this host folder which will allow you to persist the data even after container deletes.
+This will let you bind the container's volume to this host folder which will allow you to persist the data even after container the container is deleted and re-run.

-To find the location where Docker stores the volume, run
+To find the location where Docker stores the volume, run the following command while the container is running or stopped, but not deleted:
 ```
 docker inspect readthedocs
 ```

-1. Look for the `Mounts` property and take a note of the `Source`.
+1. Look for the `Mounts` property and take a note of the `Source` property.
 2. Stop the container: `docker stop readthedocs`.
 3. Copy that folder to a folder on your host, for example `~\readthedocs.org`